DeSantis launches GOP presidential campaign in Twitter announcement plagued by glitches

 DeSantis also signed a law this year allowing Florida residents to carry concealed firearms without a permit.
 He pushed new measures that critics warn would weaken press freedoms.
 He also took control of a liberal arts college that he believed was indoctrinating students with leftist ideology.

 The governor’s highest-profile political fight has come against the Florida entertainment giant Disney, which publicly opposed his “Don’t Say Gay” law.
-In retaliation, DeSantis seized control of Disney World’s governing body and installed loyalists who are threatening to take over park planning, among other extraordinary measures.
+In retaliation, DeSantis seized control of Disney World’s governing body and installed loyalists who are threatening to take over park planning.

 Peoples reported from New York.
 Izaguirre reported in Tallahassee, Florida.
 AP writers J.J.
 Cooper in Phoenix and Barbara Ortutay in San Francisco contributed.